RyosukeNomural/Xenium/README.md

 ```

 ## Sample data
+It is recommended to save the file in the following directory.
+Due to its too large size, please install it by yourself.
 - lib/dataset/breast_sample/transcripts.csv: csv file before processing.
 Coordinates and expression information are stored.
 - lib/dataset/breast_sample/transcripts_filter.csv: The csv file after processing.
 Use this file.
 Extract only necessary information.
 Created with the following command.